In the last months Non-Fungible Tokens (NFT) have taken the world by storm, especially in digital art and collectibles’ space.

 Additionally, it should be noted that NFT may be considered collectibles under Code 408(m) (which applies to works of art, antiques, stamps or coins etc).
 This would give rise rise to taxation at a tax rate (28%) that may be higher that the one used for long term capital gains (specially for high-net-worth individuals).

-How to report NFT Investors taxes
+How to report NFT taxes for Investors

-NFT Investors can use Form 8949 (Sales and Other Dispositions of Capital Assets) and Schedule D (Capital Gains and Losses) to report the disposal of cryptocurrency to buy NFTs and the subsequent sale of NFTs.
+NFT Investors can use Form 8949 (Sales and Other Dispositions of Capital Assets) and Schedule D (Capital Gains and Losses) to report the disposal of cryptocurrency to purchase NFTs and the subsequent sale of NFTs.
 Please note that the sale of a collectible must be indicated with the code “C” on Form 8949 column (f).

 This post is brought to you by CoinTaxList, which focuses on crypto tax research and knowledge.